Analyzing Spirits Cap (OTCMKTS:CBEVD) & MGP Ingredients (NASDAQ:MGPI)

-Spirits Cap (OTCMKTS:CBEVD) and MGP Ingredients (NASDAQ:MGPI) are both consumer staples companies, but which is the superior stock?
-We will compare the two businesses based on the strength of their analyst recommendations, profitability, institutional ownership, dividends, earnings, valuation and risk.
+MGP Ingredients (NASDAQ:MGPI) and Spirits Cap (OTCMKTS:CBEVD) are both small-cap consumer staples companies, but which is the better stock?
+We will compare the two companies based on the strength of their profitability, valuation, analyst recommendations, earnings, institutional ownership, risk and dividends.

-This is a breakdown of current recommendations and price targets for Spirits Cap and MGP Ingredients, as reported by MarketBeat.
+This is a summary of current ratings and target prices for MGP Ingredients and Spirits Cap, as reported by MarketBeat.

 |Sell Ratings